Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos

 template/

-directories to new stacks and contexts.
+directories to new units and contexts.
 These provide consistent structures for each component.

-You define each set of infrastructure code as a separate component.
-Each of the infrastructure components in the project is a separate TF root module.
-This tooling refers to these TF root modules as stacks.
-Each TF stack is a subdirectory in the directory tf/definitions/
+You define each set of infrastructure code as a component.
+Every infrastructure component is a separate TF root module.
+This means that each component can be created, tested, updated or destroyed independently of the others.
+This tooling refers to these components as units.

 .